ramiror/spanglish/README.md

 Compromise solution | Trade-off
 One hand ahead and one behind | To be broke
 In one of those | Maybe
+It is the less | It's the worst; it's lame

 ## English -> Spanish